hackerbay/Employee-Handbook/engineering/code-review/README.md

 ## Before you begin
 - [IMPORTANT: JavaScript Best Practices](https://www.slideshare.net/cheilmann/javascript-best-practices-1041724/25-Problem_Repetition_ofmodule_name_leads)

+## Few basics.
+- `console.log` is a very bad idea.
+Never push this in.
+If you're using this for debugging - please stop doing that and use a standard debugger instead.
+- Never push commented code in.
+Comments are fine, commented code is not.

 ## General
-- If you're new to CloudBoost Code base.
+- If you're new to Code base.
 Ask your manager for a quick walk-through.
 Before you ask for this.
-Make sure CloudBoost is installed on your system and is running properly.
+Make sure Codebase and the project is installed on your system and is running properly.
 - If you're new to codebase.
 Get your code reviewed everyday even when you're in the middle of the task.
 - We use Bitbucket for closed sourced repos and GitHub for open source repos.
 - Fork the repo you want to work on to your local account.